nalexn/ViewInspector/README.md

 ## Why?

-SwiftUI views are a function of state.
-We can provide the input, but couldn't verify the output.
+SwiftUI view is a function of state.
+We could provide it with the input, but were unable to verify the output...
 Until now!

 ## Helpful links